d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

         return npx.softmax(X).reshape(shape)
 ```

-Construct two examples, which each example is a 2-by-4 matrix, as the input.
-If specify the valid length for the first example to be 2, then only the first two columns of this example are used to compute softmax.
+Construct two examples, where each example is a 2-by-4 matrix, as the input.
+If we specify the valid length for the first example to be 2, then only the first two columns of this example are used to compute softmax.

 ```{.python .input  n=5}
 masked_softmax(np.random.uniform(size=(2,2,4)), np.array([2,3]))